12 Chess Openings for Beginners to Start Strong

 illustration showing chess openings for beginners with visual arrows and game tips

 By studying easy chess openings, you gain the knowledge that prevents blunders and common mistakes in chess.
-Playing simple chess openings is helpful because it builds your confidence, saves you from comon errors, and prepares you for mid-game battles.
-When you can play the early moves of chess skilfully, you give yourself a big advantage and are more likely to play chess well.
+Playing simple chess openings is helpful because it builds your confidence, saves you from common errors, and prepares you for mid-game battles which give you an advantage over your opponent if they are not very versed with the chess openings moves.

 FAQs